endiverse/endiverse.trufan.nft/README.md

-# TRUFAN.NFT Reference Implementation - EndiVerse XP
+# TRUFAN.NFT Reference Implementation - Endiverse XP
 Endiverse branded fan loyalty program.

 The EndiVerse TruFan Loyalty program enables DAO members to mint and maintain a permanant reputation with the Endiverse Community.